2 - 2.5 years full-time or part-time equivalent

 For more information on the application process and closing dates, see the How to apply webpage.
 If you're still having problems, please contact us for assistance.

 Please complete the Register your interest form to receive further information about our direct application opportunities.

-- Graduate Certificate of Professional Practice (Information Technology) (S589)
+- Graduate Certificate of Information Technology Leadership (S589)

-- Graduate Diploma of Professional Practice (Information Technology) (S689)
+- Graduate Diploma of Information Technology Leadership (S689)